In Years 9 and 10, we offer an innovative and integrated programme of study for the boys at John McGlashan College.

 Examinations at the end of Year 9 identify those who will benefit from placement in a top streamed Mathematics and/or English class for Year 10.
-All other core subjects at year 10 are again run in four parallel ability classes.
+All other core subjects at Year 10 are again run in four parallel ability classes.
 In most core subjects, boys will have the opportunity to sit some NCEA Level 1 Achievement Standards which familiarises them with this qualification system as well as giving them a good head start for their NCEA Level 1 certificate.
 Boys placed in the Accelerated Mathematics class will complete the entire Level 1 Maths course and will be in a position to carry on with NCEA Level 2 Mathematics the following year.

 These two middle-years are especially important in developing the skills and experiences that will best prepare them for the qualifications they face in the senior school.
 We address this need in several ways:

-- Students are expected to take a second language - Spanish, Te Reo Māori, or German (this is especially important for boys who may wish to take up the IB Diploma course in Year 12 & 13)
+- Students are expected to take one of the following second languages (this is especially important for boys who may wish to take up the IB Diploma course in Year 12 & 13)